-Accuracy of a life expectancy is needed in many cases when life expectancies are estimated by a doctor, actuary or statistician, and are too short, too long, not credible or have been excluded.
+Accuracy of a life expectancy is needed in many cases when life expectancies are estimated by a doctor, actuary or biostatistician, and are too short, too long and/or not credible.
 The individual will benefit by getting the proper judgment or award that sufficiently covers them into the future.
 As an example, in one case a life expectancy was calculated for a severely impaired 6-year-old with cerebral palsy.
-A statistician for the defense had calculated the life expectancy for this child to be 16 years, which was too short and not credible.
+A biostatistician for the defense had calculated the life expectancy for this child to be 16 years, which was too short and not credible.
 A doctor for the plaintiff estimated the life expectancy of this child to be that of an average child, taking the life expectancy straight from the U.S. government life tables, which was too long and not credible.